Scaling circular acoustic panels

 The purpose of the meeting was clear: to review progress and ensure that development is aligned with what we have committed to deliver.

 Within Ceilings4Life, we are developing and validating a manufacturing process that recycles glass wool waste into circular Refiber™ baseboards.
-The objective is clear: a solution that can move from pilot to stable industrial production and from baseboard to finished acoustic panel.
+The objective is a solution that can move from pilot to stable industrial production and from baseboard to finished acoustic panel.

 This is where many producers face challenges: